fghazaleh/bolivar-shop-boilerplate/readme.md

 ## Security Vulnerabilities

-f you discover a security vulnerability within this boilerplate, please send an e-mail to F. Ghazaleh at franco.ghazaleh@gmail.com, or create a pull request if possible.
+if you discover a security vulnerability within this boilerplate, please send an e-mail to F. Ghazaleh at franco.ghazaleh@gmail.com, or create a pull request if possible.
 All security vulnerabilities will be promptly addressed.
 Please reference this page to make sure you are up to date.